 - Office of Management and Budget Uniform Administrative Requirements for federal awards.

-2. CToA Documentation
+B. CToA Documentation and Activities

 - IRB-approved consent form, identified by version number, date or both

-c.
-Documents Requested for Ongoing Studies
+- Information/Documents Requested for Ongoing Studies

 - All amendments or changes to the protocol, identified by protocol title, version number and date